ibm-cloud-docs/vpc/vsi_is_create_instance.md

    | Resource group | Select a resource group for the instance. |
    | Tags | You can assign a user tag to the instance so that you can easily filter instance resources in your resource list.
 For more information, see [Working with tags](/docs/account?topic=account-tag&interface=ui).|
    | Access management tags | Access management tags help you apply flexible access policies on specific resources.
 For more information, see the [Controlling access to resources by using tags](/docs/account?topic=account-access-tags-tutorial) UI tutorial. |
-   {: caption="Table 1.
-Selections to begin instance provisioning" caption-side="bottom"}
+   {: caption="Selections to begin instance provisioning" caption-side="bottom"}

 3. Select an image and profile for the instance.
 To select from all available images, click **Change image**.
 You can select an image, a snapshot of a boot volume, or an existing boot volume.
 If the geographic location where you are provisioning an instance supports it, you can select either *x86* or *s390x* architecture.
 Table 2 describes image, snapshot, and existing volume options.
 Then, select a profile.
 To select from all available vCPU and RAM combinations, click **Change profile**.
 Table 3 describes profile selection. {: #select-image-and-profile}